APPLE CORPS LTD. ENGAGES IMAGINE ENTERTAINMENT AND WHITE HORSE PICTURES TO PRODUCE NEW BEATLES DOCUMENTARY FEATURE FILM ABOUT THE BAND'S TOURING YEARS

 Nicholas Ferrall will be the executive in charge of production for White Horse Pictures, assisted by executives Jeanne Elfant Festa and Cassidy Hartmann.
 The Beatles documentary is one of the first projects under Nigel Sinclair's new White Horse Pictures banner, which he founded in 2014 with long-time business partner Guy East.

-Sinclair said, "The way The Beatles burst onto the scene in Britain was an overwhelming social, cultural and musical phenomenon, but was even then eclipsed by that extraordinary explosion on the American scene and then the world.
+"The way The Beatles burst onto the scene in Britain was an overwhelming social, cultural and musical phenomenon, but was even then eclipsed by that extraordinary explosion on the American scene and then the world.
 I was lucky enough to see The Beatles perform in Glasgow in 1964, shortly after their Ed Sullivan appearance.
 It is an honor to work on this project for The Beatles, and to be collaborating again with the extraordinary Ron Howard and Brian Grazer, and my good friend Scott Pascucci."

 ABOUT APPLE CORPS LIMITED